 As well as providing support to help you stay disciplined, working with a good financial adviser provides further benefits.
 As many self-managing investors have learned, trying to research the full spectrum potential investments—for example, stocks, bonds, exchange-traded funds (ETFs) or mutual funds—can be a real rabbit hole and it is an arduous task for any retail investor.
 However, by working with a professional investment adviser, you have the peace of mind that the research is being carried out for you in ways you might not be able to or might not have thought of alone.

 If you choose to delegate investing research and responsibilities to an adviser, your valuable time is yours to do what matters most: spend time with your family and friends, travel, play golf or tennis, paint or do whatever else you desire.

 If you are still interested in investing and want to keep up to date with markets, some investment advisers may host educational client events.
-At Fisher Investments, regular client events will allow you to meet with members of the firm, ask any questions you might have and discuss their current market outlook.
+At Fisher Investments Canada, client events will allow you to meet with members of the firm, ask any questions you might have and discuss their current market outlook.

-By hiring Fisher Investments, your dedicated Investment Counsellor can help you learn more about the market as it relates to your portfolio.
+By hiring Fisher Investments Canada, your dedicated Investment Counsellor can help you learn more about the market as it relates to your portfolio.
 This access can prevent you from having to sift through company reports and market analysis on your own time.